From a young age, I was drawn to the written word. I loved to read. Books informed me, transported me, and transformed me.

-Creative writing is a solitary art.
+Writing is a solitary act.
 We write alone.
 We struggle and fuss with the order of the words, which word to use, and how to say what it is we are trying to say.
 We argue with ourselves, sometimes for hours, about the placement of a comma.
+We stare at a blank page and wonder where to begin.
+Or we look at a page full of words and consider how to make those symbols communicate to a reader what it was we meant to communicate.

-Inevitably, most of the people who decide to pick up a pen and tell their story make a bold start to their novel or write dozens of pages of their memoir, only to hit a brick wall where they suddenly doubt.
+Inevitably, people who decide to pick up a pen and attempt to tell the story burning inside them make a bold start to their novel or write dozens of pages of their memoir, only to hit a brick wall where they suddenly doubt.
+They doubt the process.
+They doubt the vision of the end result.
+They doubt themselves.

 The brick wall moment creates a lot questions in the writer's mind about craft, process, and the creative mindset, and these questions often result in: